helkyar/ChatUpp/README.md

 ### Run

 ## Known issues
-Sometimes connection to server doesn't stop looping (reestart server to solve this issue).
+Sometimes connection to server doesn't stop looping -> (reestart server to solve this issue).
 Register panel returns a Frame with previous information (instead of new one).
 Lost connection message repeats itself.
-Session frames don't close if changed between them (login to register || resgister to login)
+Session frames don't close if changed between them (login to register || resgister to login) 2 CHATS AT THE SAME TIME BREAKS THINGS -> Use just one TOGGLE TOGGLE-BUTTONS
+CHATS REPEAT IF THERE IS POST-LOGIN
+BOTHS USER CHATS (FROM MEMORY AND ONLINE) PERSIST

 ## Design

 ## Next Steps
 User/Group info
 Show Only saved friends/groups
+Add usera as a friend
+Set user visibility (public/private)
+User configuration JPanel
+Show if user online
+Put updated chat at the top
 Block user
 User/Group photo
-Clean own chat
 Search user/group/text
 Edit message
 Remember user